Kurzdor/wotmods-public/permanentlydestroyed/README.md

 ## Credits

-Thanks [Armagomen](https://github.com/Armagomen) for the initial implementation from [Battle Observer](https://github.com/Armagomen/battle_observer) which unfortunately broke in patch 1.24.1.0.
+Thanks [Armagomen](https://github.com/Armagomen) for the initial implementation from [Battle Observer](https://github.com/Armagomen/battle_observer) which unfortunately broke in patch 1.24.1.0 and fixed by me.